stefanmielke/ultra64-templates/Roguelike/README.md

 This template has:
 - Console-style graphics on a 48x31 screen (uses a tileset you can replace with actual 6x6 images)
 - Grid-based movement
+- Map rendering example using a static sample

 ## How to Build